-Turmeric-infused CBD oil is great for symptoms of inflammation as well as specific conditions, such as arthritis, inflammatory bowel disease, heart disease, and Alzheimer’s disease.
+Turmeric-infused CBD oil is best suited for symptoms of inflammation as well as specific conditions, such as arthritis.

 Adding turmeric to CBD oil can work well because it complements CBD’s anti-inflammatory, antioxidant, and other beneficial properties.